abhi-m97/Machine-Learning-Intro/README.md

 # Machine-Learning-Intro
-An Introductory project to machine learning using the classic Iris flowers dataset
+An Introductory project to machine learning using the Iris flowers dataset